Prim–Read theory: Prim–Read

 Consider a real-world example in which New York is considered to have twice the "value" of Los Angeles.
 In this case, a naive arrangement would be to assign twice as many interceptors to New York.
 However, due to the Pk considerations, this does not provide twice the defensive capability, but a fractional addition.
 In the case of large numbers of interceptors and enemy warheads, additional missiles may provide only a tiny benefit.
 In contrast, assigning those missiles to Los Angeles may dramatically improve its survival if it otherwise had only a few.
 Improving Los Angeles' survival by 25% is likely "better" than improving New York's by 12.5%.

 The paper goes on to explain how to arrange the overall deployment.
 Each target is assigned a worth, W, and the price of the defense assigned to protect it is P. The ratio of W to P is λ.
 If one were to assign a single missile to all potential targets, then the list of resulting λ values would mirror the W values.

 If λ is less than 1, that means the cost of defense is more than the worth of the target.
 In this case, that target's missile is much better off being assigned to another target, the one with the highest λ.
 When that happens, the λ of that target drops because more P is being spent on it.
 As a result, another target becomes the highest on the list of λ.
 One then continues this process of reassigning missiles until the resulting list of targets that are protected have the same λ, or as close to that as possible. λ, in effect, represents the damage percent you are willing to accept.

-One can make real-world calculations by selecting the population of the urban area to be a proxy for W. In this case New York has the highest W and initial λ, and it is naturally assigned the largest number of interceptors.
+One can make real-world calculations by selecting the population of the urban area to be a proxy for W. In this case New York has the highest W and initial λ, and it is naturally assigned the largest number of defensive interceptors.
 One might be inclined to move a missile from Los Angeles to New York to offer higher protection, but the brilliance of Prim–Read is that demonstrates that while doing so would improve New York's survival rate a tiny bit, it would lower Los Angeles' even more.

 One outcome of the Prim–Read deployment is that it is based entirely on the number of ABMs constructed and the total worth of the targets they protect.
 It does not matter what the Soviet response to the deployment is; if they choose to reduce the number of missiles assigned to one target to ensure they penetrate the defenses of another, that will always increase the overall survival rate of the defenders.
 It is possible for the Soviets to overwhelm the entire system, but even in that case the Prim–Read deployment will reduce whatever damage will be caused by the maximal amount possible.